hardcover/sms-text-messager/README.md

 # SMS Text Messager

 A mobile and desktop PHP/JS app for groups, with sub and overlapping teams, to send text messages from their web site.
 Sends SMS at no charge to the sender through mobile carrier gateways for e-mail to SMS.
-SMS Text Messager detects the user's browser to present an appropriate page format to cell phones and other devices.
+Messager detects the user's browser to present an appropriate page format to cell phones and other devices.
 Use Messager anywhere, for example, to notify team members of a change in practice times or to keep parents informed how the team is doing in a competitive event.
 Documentation is in the app.
 Screen shots are available at:

    [http://smstextmessager.com/](http://smstextmessager.com/)